This checklist helps you to quickly set up and publish your Quercus course.

 It's impossible to over communicate with your students and a task checklist that identifies key things to do all in one spot helps your learners stay organized and know exactly what you'd like them to be doing.

 - Add an activity checklist.
 Use a Quercus page (see how to add a page to module) to detail exactly what your learners should be doing each week (or other time denomination that works for your course).
+You can schedule when you publish your checklist page (or any other page in your course) by setting a publication date and time.

 Assignments and the Gradebook are tightly integrated in Quercus.
 Creating a graded assignment is the only way to create a column in the Gradebook.